FreshSupaSulley/CensorCraft/README.md

 # CensorCraft

-Minecraft Forge mod that listens to your voice and explodes you for speaking forbidden words.
+Minecraft Forge mod that listens to your voice and punishes you for speaking forbidden words.

 # How it works

-Each client records and transcribes their live audio feed locally before the text (what you said) is sent to the server, where it decides to explodes the player if they spoke a forbidden word.
+Each client records and transcribes their live audio feed locally before what you said is sent to the server, where it then decides to punish the player if they spoke a forbidden word.

 # Installation